 - Website: Googlescholar | Researchgate | White Rose

-He is an active member of the American Concrete Institute (ACI), in which he serves as member of different technical committees, and as voting member of the ACI 544 committee on fiber-reinforced concrete.
+He is an active member of the American Concrete Institute (ACI), in which he serves as a member of different technical committees, and as a voting member of the ACI 544 committee on fiber-reinforced concrete.
 He is the principal investigator of the research project “Optimisation of Fibre-Reinforced Concrete using Data Mining”, funded by the Concrete Research Council / ACI Foundation, and Associate Editor of the open-access journal Advances in Civil Engineering.
 He is a member of the RILEM (International Union of Laboratories and Experts in Construction Materials, Systems and Structures), where he is actively involved in the technical committee TC-261CCF on creep of cracked fibre-reinforced concrete.
 Due to his background and research experience in both data science and concrete technology, he is internationally recognised as an expert in machine learning and artificial intelligence methods applied to the optimisation of special concretes.

 His research interests cover a wide variety of topics in the field of concrete science and technology, including self-compacting and fibre-reinforced concretes, rheology of cement-based materials, sustainability and recycled aggregates, bond of reinforcement to concrete, prestressed concrete elements, FRP reinforcement, creep of structural elements in flexure, concrete durability, robustness and resilience of concrete structures.
 He is also interested in big data and data analytics applied to the design and analysis of experimental campaigns and the improvement of concrete manufacturing processes.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://eps.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>